windies21/api-counter/README.md

-# Simple Url Counter
+# Simple API Call Counter

-## 환경
+## Environment
 1. Python 3.11.x

-pyenv 로 설정하는 것을 권장합니다.
+It is recommended to set with pyenv.
-파이썬 실행환경을 다른 방법으로 구성하실 수 있다면 아래의 pyenv 가이드는 생략하셔도 됩니다.
+<br>If you can configure the Python execution environment in another way, you can skip the pyenv guide below.

 ### pyenv